Im-Rises/Im-Rises/README.md

 - <a href="https://github.com/Im-Rises/NesEmulator">NesEmulator 👾</a>
 - <a href="https://github.com/Im-Rises/pokedex-react">pokedex-react</a>
-- <a href="https://github.com/Im-Rises/space-invaders-arcade-emulator-website">Space Invaders Emulator in web</a>
+- <a href="https://github.com/Im-Rises/space-invaders-arcade-emulator-website">Space Invaders Emulator in web and tauri</a>
 - New version of my portfolio

 ## My games